 Robert Kirkman introduced Negan in issue # 100 of the comic book.
-There were several plot differences but for simplicity sake let’s take a look at the line up.
+There were several plot differences but for simplicity sake let’s take a look at the lineup.

 Also, it is worth acknowledging that Abraham was already dead at this point and Daryl never existed.
-Instead we had; Rick, Carl, Glenn, Maggie, Sophia, Michonne and Heath all waiting for a head-smashing.
+Instead, we had; Rick, Carl, Glenn, Maggie, Sophia, Michonne, and Heath all waiting for a head-smashing.

 At this point in the comic series, things were starting to feel a little bit stagnant.
-There was some hints that Abraham might try to usurp control of Alexandria from Rick but other than that, there was no real conflict.
+There were some hints that Abraham might try to usurp control of Alexandria from Rick but other than that, there was no real conflict.
 Instead, we had issues where zombies hardly featured.
 The stakes were so low that they provided nothing more than a trip hazard.
 Obviously, Kirkman knew this and decided to introduce a character like none other in this series.

 A little bit of backstory; Negan was a school gym teacher before the zombie apocalypse.
 His wife’ Lucille discovered that she had cancer.
 Negan ended up having an affair but then admits his error to his sick wife, deciding that he would rather stay by Lucille’s side.
 But then zombies kinda happened.
-Barricading himself in the hospital where is wife lays dying, she suddenly turns.
+Barricading himself in the hospital where his wife lays dying, she suddenly turns.